Sharp Corporation: 2012–present

 In October 2015 Sharp announced a smartphone that also works as a robot, called RoboHon.
 It would be sold in 2016 in Japan.
 Sharp began selling the world's first commercially available TV with a 8K resolution in October 2015.
 The 85-inch LV-85001 model costs JP¥16 million (US$133,000).
 Japanese public broadcaster NHK will have test broadcasts at 8K starting 2016, with regular services expected by the time of the Tokyo 2020 Olympics.

 On 25 February 2016, Foxconn announced its intent to acquire a 66% controlling stake in Sharp for 700 billion yen (US$6.24 billion).
 However, the deal was briefly delayed due to unforeseen financial liabilities; on 30 March 2016, Foxconn announced that it had agreed to pay US$3.5 billion for the stake instead, Foxconn wished to use the purchase to expand into direct-to-consumer product sales rather than serving as a contract manufacturer.
 In September 2016 Sharp unveiled the Sharp INTELLOS Automated Unmanned Ground Vehicle (A-UGV) at the ASIS International 62nd Annual Seminar and Exhibits (ASIS 2016) in Orlando, Florida.

 In March 2017, demolition of Sharp's former headquarters began.
 On 28 April 2017, Sharp turned its first operating profit in three years, citing the restructuring efforts by Foxconn.
 In June 2017, Sharp sued its Chinese licensee Hisense for damaging the reputation of its brand, seeking an exit from its licensing agreement.
-Sharp accused the company of producing "shoddily manufactured" televisions under the Sharp name, including products they believed were in violation of U.S. safety standards for electromagnetic radiation, and the subject of deceptive advertising over their quality.
+Sharp accused the company of producing "shoddily manufactured" televisions under the Sharp name, including products it believed were in violation of U.S. safety standards for electromagnetic radiation, and the subject of deceptive advertising over their quality.
 Hisense denied that it engaged in these practices, and stated that it planned to defend itself in court and "will continue to manufacture and sell quality televisions under the Sharp licensed brands."
 In February 2018, Sharp dropped the lawsuit against Hisense.
-In 2019 Sharp re-acquired its own brand for use on TV's in the US market.
+In 2019 Sharp re-acquired its own brand for use on TVs in the US market.
 In March 2020, in response to the coronavirus pandemic, Sharp announced it would use a TV factory with high-end clean rooms to manufacture surgical masks.
 Sharp acquired the remaining shares of Dynabook from Toshiba in August 2020, making Dynabook Inc. a wholly owned subsidiary of Sharp.
 Sharp had first purchased Dynabook from Toshiba in 2018.